Vincent Planté

-Vincent Planté (born 19 November 1980) is a football goalkeeper coach and a former goalkeeper.
+Vincent Planté (born 19 November 1980) is a French football goalkeeper coach and a former goalkeeper.
 He works for Chambly.

 During his career he played for Cannes, Caen, Saint-Étienne, Arles-Avignon, Guingamp, Red Star, Poissy, and Chambly.
 After retiring from his playing career in 2017, Planté became the goalkeeper coach for Chambly.
 On 17 April 2021, 4 years after his retirement, Planté came off the bench as an emergency goalkeeper in a 2–0 win over Amiens SC.